Lahali/rainbow-todo/README.md

 This app was made to have and easy-to-use to-do app, but at the same time with an attractive visual component.
 It is fully responsive, it can be used in any device.

+## Stack

+This app was developed using React 18, CSS3 and Styled Components.

 ## Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).